Edge Compute Architecture Explained: What You Need to Know

 I was ecstatic when I was invited to be a delegate at the very first Edge Field Day.
 Edge is a weird term.
 Is it COLO 2.0, or about IoT?
-How do you get your arms around requirements for edge computing architecture?
+How do you get your arms around requirements for edge compute architecture?
 We found out at Edge Field Day 1.

 The line up was stellar: Scale Computing, Mako Networks, Avassa, Zededa, and Opengear.